mishkasuman1/Cobble-Stone-Project/readme.txt

 1. Install required libraries (in case not installed): pip install matplotlib

 2. Execute the script and we will see a real-time plot with anomalies flagged in red.

+1. Task Summary
+The task involves building a Python script that:

+*Simulates a continuous data stream.
+*Detects anomalies in real time.
+*Visualizes both the data stream and anomalies.
+*Is efficient, documented, and optimized.